Indian locomotive class WAG-9

-The Indian locomotive class WAG-9 is a class of 25 kV AC electric locomotives that was developed in 1995 by ABB Group (ABB) for Indian Railways.
+The Indian locomotive class WAG-9 is a class of 25 kV AC electric locomotives that was developed in 1995 by ABB for Indian Railways.
 The model name stands for broad gauge (W), AC Current (A), Goods traffic (G), 9th generation (9) locomotive.
 They entered service in 1996.
-A total of 3899 WAG-9 have been built at Chittaranjan Locomotive Works (CLW), with more units being built at Banaras Locomotive Works (BLW), Bharat Heavy Electricals Limited (BHEL) and Patiala Locomotive Works (PLW).
-It was the most powerful freight locomotive of its fleet until the formal introduction of the WAG-12.
+A total of 5140 WAG-9 have been built at Chittaranjan Locomotive Works (CLW), with more units being built at Banaras Locomotive Works (BLW), Bharat Heavy Electricals Limited (BHEL) and Patiala Locomotive Works (PLW).
+It was the most powerful freight locomotive in the Indian Railways fleet until the introduction of the WAG-12.

-The WAG-9 is one of the most successful locomotives of Indian Railways serving freight trains for over 27 years.
-A passenger variant of the WAG-9 was developed namely the WAP-7 locomotive by modifying the gear ratio to pull lighter loads at higher speeds.
-Nowadays, It is a common locomotive used in freight trains.
+The WAG-9 class was built to haul freight trains.
+A passenger variant of the WAG-9 was developed, the WAP-7, with a modified gear ratio to pull lighter loads at higher speeds.
+EF9K, previously known as WAG-9HH which has a power of 9,000hp has been developed.
+EF12K, a new evolution of WAG-9 locomotive has been developed with 12,000 hp.

 Introduction

-The WAG-9 locomotive is referred to as the "Heavy Haul" freight locomotive of the Indian Railways (IR).
-It was conceived in response to the extreme growth in the rail freight transportation sector, which is considered to be of great importance to the growth of the economy of India.
+The WAG-9 locomotive is a "Heavy Haul" freight locomotive, conceived in response to the growth in rail freight.
 The need for more electrification and electric locomotives in India had increased.
-Around 60-65% of the freight haulage of the IR takes place on the electrified section of the Golden Quadrilateral (Indian Railways) and diagonals (which account for 25% of the route).
+Around 80-85% of freight transported on Indian Railways goes over electrified lines of the Golden Quadrilateral (Indian Railways) and diagonals (which account for 25% of the route).
 These are very busy routes, so clearance is a necessity.
 Electrical powers give it a great sectional clearance ability.
-Thus, these locomotives are important for the Indian Railways.

 These locomotives have entered the Western Railway zone of Mumbai.
 The first 22 units were imported from ABB.
 Of these, the first six were fully assembled and rest were in kit form.
 CLW started producing of WAG-9 traction motors on 1 November 1999.
 The units built by ABB have pantographs with two end horns while the CLW built units have pantographs with single end horns which are common in India.
 This class had a capacity to MU several units, but IR restricts them to two, because of dynamic loading restriction on most bridges.
 Regenerative brakes provide about 260 kN of braking effort.

 The WAG-9H also has different application software than the WAG-9.
 The first WAG-9H was commissioned on 30 June 2000.
 The #30130 prototype was housed at Gomoh (GMO).
 This was then converted back to standard WAG-9 in 2002.
 This unit has a livery of twin white stripes on green, instead of yellow stripe on green, seen on the other WAG-9(x)s.

-The WAG-9i was introduced in 2010, and was #31215.
+The WAG-9i was introduced in 2010, and was No. 31215.
 It was homed at the GMO shed.
 With IGBT, even if one traction motor failed, other traction motors can function with a total output of 5500 hp.